Special Education Degree

 Online schools use virtual learning platforms like Moodle or Canvas to facilitate instruction.
 These virtual classrooms are where students will access multimedia lectures, assignments, and communicate with peers and instructors.
 Some programs may be more user friendly than others, so it may be a good idea to research it before signing on.

 Making connections with recent program graduates is a great way to establish career contacts.
 Find out what other individuals have done with their online Bachelor's Degree in Special Education.
+If given the chance to connect with alumni, ask for career advice and tips regarding online learning.

 Is an Online Degree Right for You?